Is Weed Legal in Utah?

 The compromise bill called for relaxing medical cannabis card renewal requirements, tightening qualifications for who can be a caregiver or guardian, offering employment protections for patients, and regulating how medical marijuana may be consumed.
 The Legislature passed the compromise bill Dec.
 3 2018, and Herbert signed it the same day.

-Republican Gov. Gary Herbert signed HB 105 in March 2014, amending Utah’s Code related to Hemp.
+Prior to the passage of the altered Proposition 2 Utah, Herbert signed HB 105 in March 2014, amending Utah’s Code related to Hemp.
 This allowed the Utah Department of Agriculture and Food (UDAF) to grow industrial hemp for the purposes of agriculture or academic research.
-The bill also legalized possession and consumption of low-THC CBD oil for individuals with intractable epilepsy.
-HB 195, signed into law in 2018, granted terminally ill patients the “right to try” marijuana for medical purposes.
+The bill also legalized possession and consumption of low-THC cannabidiol (CBD) oil for individuals with intractable epilepsy.
+HB 195, signed into law in 2018, granted terminally ill patients the right to try marijuana for medical purposes.

 Where is it Safe to Purchase?

 Currently, there are no facilities in Utah that are licensed to legally sell medical cannabis.
 When the state licenses private medical cannabis pharmacies, patients 18 and older, a parent or legal guardian of a minor patient, and designated caregivers may purchase medical cannabis.
 Each must have a medical cannabis card.
 All cards for patients younger than 21 must be approved by Utah’s Compassionate Use Board.